Metal Search

 Bottom Line

-Understanding non-ferrous metal basics is essential to help you choose the best that fits your application.
+Understanding non-ferrous metal basics is essential to helping you choose the best metal for your application.
 Non-ferrous metals have played a significant role in our daily lives, from electronics to renewable energy.
-These metals have evolved over the years, allowing for technological advancement, and without them, many products and technologies we enjoy today wouldn’t exist.
+These metals have evolved over the years, allowing for technological advancement, and without them, many of the products and technologies we enjoy today wouldn’t exist.

 Common non-ferrous metals are copper, aluminum, zinc, lead, titanium, nickel, bronze, and brass.
-Non-ferrous metal properties include rust/corrosion resistance, non-magnetic, electrical and thermal conductivity, and lightweight.
-Non-ferrous metals are recyclable in a more eco-friendly way compared to mining for raw materials.
+Non-ferrous metal properties include corrosion resistance, non-magnetic properties, high electrical and thermal conductivity, and lighter weight.
+Compared to mining for raw materials, non-ferrous metals are recyclable in a more eco-friendly way.